harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/5-access-control/rbac-asset-gov.md

  <docimage path={require('./static/restricted-role-asset-gov.png')} width="50%" height="50%" title="Click to view full size image" />

-5. Create another role with `Execute` permissions to perform CRUD operations on all the CCM features.
+5. Create another role with `Execute` permissions to enable the execution of the governance rules.

  <docimage path={require('./static/admin-role-asset-gov.png')} width="50%" height="50%" title="Click to view full size image" />

 6. Create a new resource group to bind with this role.
 You could create a resource group with specific rules and connectors that you want to allow access to.
-Connectors allow you to access the cloud account tied to them.
+Connectors allow you to execute rules in the cloud account tied to them.
 7. Select **Resource Groups**.
 8. Click **+ New Resource Group** to create a new resource group.
 For example, _RBAC GOV_.
 9. Select **Account only** in the **Resource Scope** dropdown list.